gui-ccr/gui-ccr/README.md

 <p align="left">
   Hi!
 I'm Guilherme, a developer focused on <strong>crafting rich and interactive user experiences for the web with React</strong>.
 My passion is to turn ideas into functional, scalable, and visually appealing interfaces.
   <br/><br/>
-  While my primary focus is front-end, my experience with <strong>Java on the backend</strong> and <strong>Flutter for mobile</strong> gives me a comprehensive view of the software ecosystem, enabling me to build cohesive and efficient end-to-end solutions.
+  While my actual focus is front-end, my experience with <strong>Java on the backend</strong> and <strong>Flutter for mobile</strong> gives me a comprehensive view of the software ecosystem, enabling me to build cohesive and efficient end-to-end solutions.
 With my background in Systems Analysis and Development (TADS) 🎓, I am seeking an internship opportunity to apply my skills, learn from an experienced team, and contribute to challenging web projects.
 </p>

 <details>